GitJit-max/learning-linux/chapter/07-advanced-terminal.md

 ### Process ID

 The kernel maintains information about each process to help keep things organized.
 Each process is assigned a **PID** number (short for Process ID).
-Like files, processes also have owners and user IDs.
+Like files, processes also have owners and user IDs. [^shotts-prowork]

 #### Graphical user interface to find the PID number